Taoyuan International Airport: Future developments

 Taoyuan International Airport is undergoing major facility-upgrading and expansion plans.
 While the South runway (05R/23L) just completed its renovation in January 2015, construction started at the North runway (05L/23R) in March 2015.
 The runway renovations involve upgrading the runway to Category III and improving the surface conditions.
 On the other hand, two Terminal 2 gates, C2 and D6, had additional jet bridges installed to accommodate the A380 aircraft.
-After the runway and jetbridge upgrades, the airport will be able to allow regular A380 operations, with likely carriers being Emirates, China Southern and Singapore Airlines.
+After the runway and jetbridge upgrades, the airport will be able to allow regular A380 operations, with likely carriers being Emirates, China Southern Airlines and Singapore Airlines.

-Also underway are the Terminal 3, satellite terminal, and third runway plans.
-Terminal 3 will be designed by Rogers Stirk Harbour + Partners and have an annual capacity of 45 million passengers.
+Plans are also underway for the construction of Terminal 3, satellite terminal, and the third runway.
+Terminal 3 is designed by Rogers Stirk Harbour + Partners and is expected to have an annual capacity of 45 million passengers.
 Specific plans for the satellite terminal have not been announced.
-The third runway is expected to be completed by 2025.
+The third runway is expected to be completed by 2030.

 The master plan of the airport is the Taoyuan Aerotropolis project, an urban plan aimed at creating an industrial area surrounding Taoyuan Airport.
 The aerotropolis will take advantage of the competitive local infrastructure to attract developments and help stimulate economic growth.
 The total area, including the "yolk" airport area and the "white" area, will exceed 6845 hectares.
-The Terminal 3 and third runway plans are all part of the "yolk" area projects.
-The official year of completion is 2023.
-However, due to land resumption controversies, the estimated year may be delayed.
+The Terminal 3 and third runway plans are all part of the "yolk" area projects, with the projected expected to be completed by 2023.
+However, the project has been delayed due to land resumption controversies.

-Terminal 2 expansion

-With the unanticipated rise of the number of passengers, the Ministry of Transportation has planned an expansion project for Terminal 2, increasing its capacity by 5 million passengers per year from 17 mil to 22 mil.

 Terminal 3 construction

-In October 2015, it was announced that Rogers Stirk Harbour + Partners won the bid to design the 640,000 square meter terminal.
+In October 2015, it was announced that RSHP won the bid to design the 640,000 square meter terminal.
 Structures will include a processor (main terminal building), two concourses, and a multi-functional building to connect the terminal with Terminal 2.
 The processor will have a wave-like roof structure from which lights will be hung.
 The lights will move up and down to reflect the flow of passengers.
 Terminal 3 was initially expected to be completed in 2020 and will be able to handle up to 50 million passengers per year, thus increasing the overall yearly capacity of the airport to over 90 million passengers.
-The opening of the terminal has since been delayed to at least 2023.
-It is now scheduled to be complete by 2025.
+It is now scheduled to be complete by 2026.
+The construction project involves South Korean company Samsung C&T and Taiwan's RSEA.